Things to do in Bangkok with Kids

 Visit a Floating Market

-My kids were obsessed with visiting a floating market during our Bangkok family holiday.
+My kids were obsessed with visiting a floating market during one of our Bangkok trips.

-We did some research and teamed up with tour company WithLocals, who recommended Khlong Lat Mayom floating market as the best option to get a feel for local Thai life.
+We did some research and chose Khlong Lat Mayom floating market as the best option to get a feel for local Thai life.

 Best floating market Bangkok